 C. Starting projects: Starting projects covers the whole gamut of managing and planning schedules, resources, budgets, the project plan, scope, project methodology, procurements, quality of deliverables and more.

-D. Executing projects: Executing projects has topics like managing and assessing project issues, changes, communications, risks, etc., engaging stakeholders, delivering project value, creating the artefacts, and everything associated with getting the project working and done.
+D. Executing projects: Executing projects has topics like managing and accessing project issues, changes, communications, risks, etc., engaging stakeholders, delivering project value, creating the artefacts, and everything associated with getting the project working and done.

 E. Team management: Team management topics are how to lead teams, manage conflicts, support their performance, address the obstacles, promote team performance, collaborate and mentor stakeholders and more.